PIesPnuema/stl_implementation_practice/README.md

-# stl_implimitation_practice
+# stl_implementation_practice

 This repo is all about recreating the std::containers and learning along the way.
 Take a look around.
-All the container templates can be found inside the [include](https://github.com/PIesPnuema/stl_implimitation_practice/tree/main/include) directory.
+All the container templates can be found inside the [include](https://github.com/PIesPnuema/stl_implementation_practice/tree/main/include) directory.

 #### Sections: [Test](#test) | [Project_File_Structure](#project_file_structure) | [TODO](#todo)